A Bayesian Approach To Analysing Training Data Attribution In Deep Learning: Introduction

 Nonetheless, we are optimistic that TDA techniques are useful in practice, particularly for train-test pairs with high signal-to-noise ratios: $\sqrt{\text{Var}(\tau)}\ll\mathbb{E}|\tau|$.
 We observe that such pairs are rare but consistently present in multiple experiments.
 We recommend that researchers and practitioners confine their usage to scenarios where the signal-to-noise ratios are expected to be large enough.

 Our contributions are as follows: (1)~Bayesian formulation of the training data attribution (TDA) task.
 (2)~Observation that the ground-truth TDA values are often unreliable and highly variable.
 (3)~Recommendation for the community to use the TDA tools only when the expected noise level is low.
 (4)~Experimental analysis of the contributing factors to the variance of ground-truth TDA values.
-(5)~Observation that the estimated TDA is closer to a local perturbation in the model, while ground-truth TDA is more global.
+(5)~Observation that the TDA estimation methods capture local changes in the model with regard to the counterfactual question of ``retraining without training sample $z_j$", while LOO retraining itself results in a more global change through the training procedure.